mavlink/mavlink/doc/MAVLink2.md

 The key features of MAVLink2 are:

-* support for more than 256 message IDs
+* support for more than 256 message IDs (24 bit message ID)
-* support for multiple message dialects in one implementation
 * support for packet signing
 * support for extending existing MAVLink messages
 * support for variable length arrays

 The first 3 features in this list are implemented now and ready for testing.
-The last two features are not implemented yet.
+The last feature is not implemented yet.

 Most of the rest of this document is a guide for programmers interested in using MAVLink2 in their applications.
 The two language